tawn33y/whatsapp-cloud-api/TUTORIAL.md

 - Download ngrok: [https://ngrok.com/download](https://ngrok.com/download).
 - Follow the instuctions to set it up.
 - Run it: `ngrok http 3000`.
 You should get a public URL, e.g. `https://1234.ngrok.io`.
-- Go to configuration and click on `Edit` webhook:
+- Go to configuration and click on `Edit` webhook:<br>
 ![My Apps](./images/tutorial/configuration.png)
 - Use the url received from ngrok: `https://1234.ngrok.io/webhook/whatsapp` and the verification token you provided above in the index.js file: `const webhookVerifyToken = 'YOUR_WEBHOOK_VERIFICATION_TOKEN';`.
-- Finally, hit the `Verify and save` button to verify and save the webhook:
+- Finally, hit the `Verify and save` button to verify and save the webhook:<br>
 ![My Apps](./images/tutorial/verify%20webhook.png)
-- Ensure you see following on the terminal:
+- Ensure you see following on the terminal:<br>
 ![My Apps](./images/tutorial/verified%20webhook.png)
 - Also ensure that the dialog for inputting the Callback URL/Verify token on the Facebook dashboard closes successfully (which means there is no error).